eshinhw/quant-portfolio-visualizer/README.md

 ### Financial Data Analysis in R

-I've recently found coding resources for financial data analysis and quantitative investing in R.
+I've recently found coding resources for financial data analysis and quantitative investing in R. There are many useful libraries in R which help perform financial data analysis.